Skip to main content

 Organization roles are available on the Pro plan and above.
 Some feature roles and capabilities require the Enterprise plan.

-Gumloop uses a composable role system.
+Gumloop’s roles are additive.
 A member can hold multiple roles per scope (organization or team), and their effective permissions are the union of every role they hold.
 Every member implicitly holds the baseline Member role; layer additional roles on top to grant access to specific areas.

 How it works